- What we collect

 The Library will celebrate the 50th anniversary of its iconic building in 2018, and will use this event to connect even more strongly with Australians, and to better understand and anticipate community needs.

-The Library anticipates that the rate of growth of its Australian printed collections will reduce slowly as publishers move online, and material once collected in print will be acquired and managed in digital form.
+The Library anticipates that the rate of growth of its Australian printed collections will reduce slowly as publishers move online, and material once solely collected in print will also be acquired and managed in digital form.
 However, the Library anticipates an increase in offers of paper-based personal, organisational and photographic archives for at least the next decade, given the extent of such material still with creators.
 This increase in the range and volume of material on offer will test the Library’s ability to develop, describe and manage these collections as they require a high degree of curatorial activity to make them accessible.

 Digitisation and the aggregation of metadata about library and cultural collections are critical to the discovery and use of these collections.
 The use of Trove, especially of its millions of freely available digitised newspaper pages, is evidence of this.
 Trove’s achievements have been built on the enduring collaboration—professional and financial—of Australia’s National, State and Territory libraries and, more recently, of partners from the cultural, community and philanthropic sectors.
 The Library will continue to nurture these relationships, not only to augment the corpus of digitised newspapers but also to explore further collaboration to digitise Australian journals and ensure that government websites are archived and accessible.